Juan Winans: Since 2008–present

-Winans once again teamed up with Warryn Campbell and Mary Mary on their fifth studio release, Something Big, co-writing Catch Me and Never Wave My Flag.
+Winans once again teamed up with Warryn Campbell and Mary Mary on their fifth studio release, Something Big, co-writing "Catch Me" and "Never Wave My Flag".
 The latter was performed by the group on The Tonight Show with Jay Leno March 31, 2011.

 Winans has been credited with providing music for the movie Jumping the Broom.
-He also wrote the second single, Closer, for Bishop T.D.
+He also wrote the second single, "Closer", for Bishop T.D.
 Jakes's Sacred Love Songs II album, performed by R&B singer Joe.

-In 2011, Juan, along with Warryn Campbell, composed and produced the songs, Marchin' On, and disco era remake, Dr. Love for Jessica Reedy's debut album, From The Heart.
-He is also listed as a songwriter on the song Best Man, from the Dawkins & Dawkins release, From Now On, and Heavy D's, Put It All on Me, from the album entitled Love Opus, singing background on the latter.
+In 2011, Juan, along with Warryn Campbell, composed and produced the songs, "Marchin' On", and disco era remake, "Dr. Love" for Jessica Reedy's debut album, From The Heart.
+He is also listed as a songwriter on the song "Best Man", from the Dawkins & Dawkins release, From Now On, and Heavy D's, "Put It All on Me", from the album entitled Love Opus, singing background on the latter.

-2012 began with another Campbell/Winans collaboration, writing and producing You Should Know for Essence Music Festival winner, Greta Prince.
+2012 began with another Campbell/Winans collaboration, writing and producing "You Should Know" for Essence Music Festival winner, Greta Prince.

-Juan is also featured as a songwriter on blues rocker Beth Hart's newest release Bang Bang Boom Boom, co-writing the song With You Everyday with Ms. Hart.
-The album was released on April 2, 2013 to great reviews.
+Juan is also featured as a songwriter on Beth Hart's newest release Bang Bang Boom Boom, co-writing the song "With You Everyday" with Hart.
+The album was released on April 2, 2013.

+In 2022 and 2023, respectively, Juan co-wrote the Erica Campbell hit songs "Positive" and "Feel Alright".
+Both became Billboard number one's on the Gospel Airplay chart and yielded two consecutive Grammy Award nominations for Winans as a songwriter.

 Personal life

-In the fall of 2005 Winans met and began dating recording artist Lisa Kimmey, lead singer of Contemporary Christian group Out of Eden, while attending the same church.
-The two were married on September 8, 2007 in Franklin, TN.
-Their first child, Sophia, was born in December 2010.

-Juan currently divides his time between Los Angeles, and Durham, NC, where he and Lisa lead the music department at King's Park International Church.
+In September 2007, Winans married Contemporary Christian Music artist, Lisa Kimmey, formerly of the award winning singing group Out Of Eden.
+They share a child, Sophia, born in 2010.
+The couple separated in 2023 and subsequently divorced.